-As we bid farewell to many bars and restaurants across the city this year, it opened up new space for innovative drinking and dining restaurants to make way.
-From art-deco drinking, to a fusion of pan-pacific flavours, transportation to the yokocho ‘alleyways’ of 1970’s Japan, the romance of Lake Como, and a contemporary new Japanese restaurant with a mission to be London’s hottest new urban sanctuary; here we highlight the city’s restaurants that have risen out of the ashes.
+As we bid farewell to many bars and restaurants across the city this year, it opened up new space for innovative drinking and dining restaurants in London to make way.
+From art-deco drinking, to a fusion of pan-pacific flavours, transportation to the yokocho ‘alleyways’ of 1970’s Japan, the romance of Lake Como, and a contemporary new Japanese restaurant with a mission to be London’s hottest new urban sanctuary; here we highlight London’s new restaurants born in lockdown, that have risen out of the ashes.

 The Last Talisman Drinking House and Asian Grill: Bermondsey